jecaro/jeancharles.quillet/posts/2021-07-18-ssh-config-as-a-hosts-file.md

 I'm late adopter of bash completion.
 I tried it a few times but I always gave up because I found it slow.
 And I hate when it blocks my shell waiting for a command to finish.
-I've recently upgrade my computers and on recent hardware, it now runs pretty smoothly.
+I've recently upgraded my computers and on recent hardware, it now runs pretty smoothly.
 So it's time to give it another go.

 One feature I use the most is `ssh` host completion.
 At work I work with a lot